patrickbwarren/qgis-survex-import/README.md

                'Windows' : 'C:\Program Files (x86)\Survex\dump3d'}
 ```
 The keys here are the return values of a call to `platform.system()`.
-At the moment this dictionary lacks an entry for MAC OS X (eg
+At the moment this dictionary lacks an entry for MAC OS X (e.g.
 `'Darwin' : '...'`) but this will be fixed at some point.

 ###  Other import scripts